applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/test_harness/README.md

 * _input_templates holds templated versions of the input files for the Proto/Chombo examples.
 * _batch_templates are batch scripts to run on the platforms I use.
 * _compare runs the comparable examples and puts the results in manageable places.
 It includes a document.
+* _mpi_strong runs the examples for various processor counts.
+* documents holds some pdfs of test results.